 When you ignore IRS warnings or wait too long to respond to IRS collection letters, you can run the risk of having your bank account frozen and funds removed including penalties and interest.
 This is called a bank levy.
 A bank levy occurs when the IRS orders your bank to seize the funds in your account and send them to the IRS as payment when taxes remain unpaid and/or a resolution has not been reached.

 The IRS will use a bank levy as a last resort collection mechanism for unpaid IRS taxes.
 If you receive this form of levy you have probably received many notices for taxes owed to the IRS and the many demands for payment of your tax debt.
 When it comes to a bank levy, the IRS actually does not like to garnish tax payer’s bank accounts but will do it if a taxpayer doesn’t respond to their notices and does not take action to clean up their tax situation.

 This can be financially devastating leaving you unable to access funds to pay bills.
-Act now and get in touch with a local Chicago bank levy lawyer, Michael C. Whelan JD CPA
+Find out how to stop a levy on your bank account by getting in touch with a top Chicago tax lawyer, Michael C. Whelan JD CPA.

 Are you under a Bank Levy?
 We can help!

 An IRS bank levy can be stopped but it is important to act quickly since you will not have much time to stop the IRS once a bank levy has been issued.
 If you receive an IRS document or form called a “Notice of Intent to Levy” it may not be too late.
 By law, the notice must arrive at least thirty (30) days before the levy occurs.
 If the IRS has placed a levy on your bank account, you have twenty-one (21) days in which to obtain a release of the levy before funds equaling the amount owed are sent directly to the IRS.